2018 Ready to Read Michigan program details are here!

 - An online Storytime Programming Guide that highlights themes from the book, activities to model the five practices of ECRR, read-a-likes and activity printables.

-- Sign-up for a webinar that highlights the Programming Guide, storytime activities, and outreach ideas:
+Public library staff are invited to sign-up for a webinar that highlights the Programming Guide, storytime activities, and outreach ideas:

 Ready to Read Michigan: “I Got the Rhythm!”